 Ecologists have long called for a better toolbox of techniques to manage feral predators.
 Except rather than a shiny red toolbox filled with precision mechanic’s tools, ecologists need to nurture and develop novel tools and techniques.
 Coincidentally, the etymology of Thylacine and Thylacoleo harks back to the Greek word ‘thulakos’ for pouch or sack – a fur-lined toolbox to foster thylation.

-Thylation delivers conservation and inspiration through innovation.
+Thylation enables conservation through innovation.